HexTheCode/basic-react/README.md

 ## Deployment on Netlify
-You can visit the build version of the project at [Crap App](https://react-crap-app.netlify.app).
+You can visit the build version of project at [Crap App](https://react-crap-app.netlify.app).

 ## Available Scripts